fredimachado/NCafe/README.md

 In case the microservice needs to consume integration events, a Consumer service can be created (see `OrdersConsumerService` in `Barista.Api`).
-Basically, this service implements .NET's `IHostedService`, subscribes to a RabbitMQ stream specifying a queue, a topic and a callback, which in case will use `ICommandDispatcher` to, you guessed it, dispatch a command to the domain.
+Basically, this service implements .NET's `IHostedService`, subscribes to a RabbitMQ stream specifying a queue, a topic and a callback, which in case will use `MediatR` to invoke a domain command.

 ### Web UI